MANTRA DAO (OM) Price Tops $0.18

-MANTRA DAO (CURRENCY:OM) traded up 6.2% against the US dollar during the 24 hour period ending at 15:00 PM ET on May 30th.
-MANTRA DAO has a market cap of $53.39 million and approximately $15.87 million worth of MANTRA DAO was traded on exchanges in the last day.
-Over the last week, MANTRA DAO has traded 9.3% higher against the US dollar.
-One MANTRA DAO coin can now be bought for $0.18 or 0.00000499 BTC on cryptocurrency exchanges.
+MANTRA DAO (CURRENCY:OM) traded up 5% against the dollar during the 24-hour period ending at 22:00 PM ET on June 2nd.
+During the last week, MANTRA DAO has traded up 0.3% against the dollar.
+One MANTRA DAO coin can currently be bought for about $0.18 or 0.00000490 BTC on popular cryptocurrency exchanges.
+MANTRA DAO has a total market cap of $54.47 million and $8.35 million worth of MANTRA DAO was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.